Summary

 Rick: Yeah, but is it something you’ve experienced?

-Vera: I’m always aware, I’m always looking at the pitfalls of this kind of theories because it is some kind of dualistic.
-Me and some red guy that helps me, me and my past life and actually there is, we are all, we are our neighbor, we are our dead grandmother, we are… So we can tune in from an energetic point of view into everyone on the basis of what resonates inside of us now.
-So it is for the mind, it is, and also for on a therapeutic level, it is interesting to see this reincarnation as metaphors to heal inside of us.
+So we can tune in, from an energetic point of view, to everyone on the basis of what resonates inside of us now.
+For the mind, and also on a therapeutic level, it is interesting to see reincarnation as a metaphor to heal inside of us.

-Vera: Exactly, yes, yes, and I experienced this, all these levels simultaneously.
+Vera: Exactly, yes, yes.
+I experience all these levels simultaneously.

 Rick: Yeah.

-Vera: So if you are waking up to this other levels, you don’t have to suffer anymore, you can feel pain, but you don’t have to suffer from the pain.
+Vera: So if you are waking up to these other levels, you don’t have to suffer anymore.
+You can feel pain, but you don’t have to suffer from the pain.

 Rick: Right.

-Vera: And on the personal level, something is right or something is wrong for you.
-And on the essence level, you say not everything is good, but everything is the way it is, because it’s energetic logic.
+Vera: On the personal level, something is right or something is wrong for you.
+On the essence level, you say not everything is good, but everything is the way it is because of energetic logic.

-Rick: Yeah, it’s the way it’s supposed to be, and if because that’s the way it is.
+Rick: Yeah, it’s the way it’s supposed to be, because that’s the way it is.
 If it were supposed to be different, then it would be different.

-Vera: I think not even supposed to be.
+Vera: I think it’s not even a matter of being supposed to be.
 I don’t think everything is prepared or something.

 Rick: Right, not predestined.

-Rick: Yeah, so using that example, you would say that if someone comes to you… And let’s say you have a boss at work who’s very angry, are you saying that that’s because you’ve suppressed anger, that he’s getting angry at you?
+Rick: Yeah.
+So, using that example, let’s say you have a boss at work who’s very angry.
+Are you saying that that’s because you’ve suppressed anger, and that’s why he’s getting angry at you?

-Rick: Yeah, so another way of putting what you just said – see if you agree with this -, would you say that the whole condition of the world, everything that’s going on, is just kind of a reflection of the inner state of seven billion people who live here.
+Rick: Yeah.
+So another way of putting what you just said would be: would you say that the whole condition of the world, everything that’s going on, is just a reflection of the inner state of the seven billion people who live here?

 Vera: Yes, absolutely.
-So I say I make it this is large, so I make it small again and I say look at your square mile and see what is coming to you and take responsibility for that.
-So by healing what you see in your world and don’t accept it, you heal a part of our world.
+I make it large, so I make it small again and say, Look at your square mile and see what is coming to you, and take responsibility for that.
+By healing what you see in your world, and not accepting it, you heal a part of our world.

 Rick: Very good, yeah.
-There’s the analogy that if you want a forest to be green you have to every single individual tree has to be green, and it has to be green, it has to be healthy, it has to be connected with the soil and get proper nourishment and all that stuff and be a healthy tree and then if you have enough of those you’re going to have a green forest.
+There’s the analogy that if you want a forest to be green, every single individual tree has to be green.
+It has to be healthy, connected with the soil, properly nourished, and all that stuff.
+It has to be a healthy tree, and if you have enough of those, you’re going to have a green forest.

-Vera: Exactly, exactly and all people who want to change the world only think about changing his whole forest and so they don’t succeed.
+Vera: Exactly, exactly.
+All people who want to change the world only think about changing the whole forest, and so they don’t succeed.

 Rick: Yeah.